- JAR files are archives proprietary to Java development that contain compressed data.

-Many of us enjoy in playing games on Windows 10, and sometimes you might want to install a.jar file in order to play games on Windows 10.
+Many of us enjoy playing games on Windows 10, and sometimes you might want to install an a.jar file in order to play games on Windows 10.

-Users report that .jar files don’t come with standard icon and apparently they don’t work on Windows 10.
+Users report that .jar files don’t come with a standard icon and apparently they don’t work on Windows 10.
 If you want to play games such as Minecraft you’ll have to work with .jar files.

 Before we start fixing this issue we have to mention that it’s a good idea that you run Windows Update in order to update your Windows 10 with the latest patches.

-In order to run .jar files and Java games you’ll need to have the latest version of Java.
+In order to run .jar files and Java games, you’ll need to have the latest version of Java.
 If you already have Java installed you should uninstall the version you have installed.
 To do so do the following: